16 mango varieties exported to Bahrain: Govt | Headlines

 - India

-For the first time in this season, it said, India has shipped a consignment of 2.5 tonnes of mangoes sourced from farmers in Andhra Pradesh ''In a major boost to mango exports potential from eastern region, sixteen varieties of mangoes including three GI certified Khirsapati & Lakshmanbhog (West Bengal), Zardalu (Bihar) are being exported to Bahrain commencing today,'' it added.
+Due to the ongoing COVID pandemic, the export promotion programmes were not possible to be organised physically.
+APEDA took a lead to organize a virtual meet to provide a platform to the exporters and importers of mangoes from India and South Korea.
+For the first time in this season, India has shipped a consignment of 2.5 Metric Tonne (MTs) of Geographical Indication (GI) certified Banganapalli and other variety Survarnarekha mangoes sourced from farmers in Krishna and Chittor districts of Andhra Pradesh

-While most of the states in India have mango plantations, Uttar Pradesh, Bihar, Andhra Pradesh, Telangana, Karnataka have a major share in total production of the fruit.
+The mangoes exported to South Korea, were treated, cleaned and shipped from the APEDA assisted and registered packhouse and vapor heat treatment facility at Tirupati, Andhra Pradesh and exported by IFFCO Kisan SEZ (IKSEZ).
+This was the first export consignment sent by IKSEZ, which is a subsidiary of IFFCO, a multi-state cooperative with a membership of 36,000 societies.
+There is possibility of more exports of mangoes to South Korea this season.
+IFFCO Kisan SEZ has an agreement with Meejaim, South Korea for supplying 66 MTs of mango this season.

-Alphonso, Kesar, Totapuri and Banganpalli are leading export varieties from India.
+Alphonso, Kesar, Totapuri and Banganpalli are leading export varieties of mango from India.
 Mango exports primarily take place in three forms: fresh mango, mango pulp, and mango slice.

-Further it said that opening a window of possibilities of boosting groundnut exports from eastern region, a consignment of 24 tones of groundnuts was exported to Nepal from West Bengal.

-Traditionally, Gujarat and Rajasthan have a major share in groundnut exports.
-India exported 6.38 lakh tonnes (worth of Rs 5381 crore) of groundnuts during 2020-21.
-Groundnuts are exported to countries such as Indonesia, Vietnam, Philippines, Malaysia, Thailand, China, Russia, Ukraine, United Arab Emirates and Nepal.
+Mangoes are processed by the APEDA registered packhouse facilities and then exported to various regions and countries including middle east, European Union, USA, Japan and South Korea.
+(ANI)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)